 Size/Qty.: | 50 lbs |

-These Diamond Crystal water softener pellets remove hard minerals from water and is suitable for use with most units because the pellet formula uses sodium chloride.
+These Diamond Crystal sodium chloride pellets remove hard minerals from water and is suitable for use with most units.
 The innovative 2-handle bag eases lifting and transportation.

-This product has a highly concentrated purity level, which means you will use less salt compared to other brands.
-It comes from a solution mine in Michigan and is a famous American company with lots of positive reviews, so you can trust that their products will meet expectations.
-The Diamond Crystal is a proper salt for Big Boss water softeners.
+This product has a highly concentrated purity level, which means you need to use less salt in your softener, compared to other brands.
+This USA-manufactured product comes from a solution mine in Michigan.

 2. Finish Dishwasher Salt